uclaacm/hack-curriculum/stackschool/4-backend-integration/README.md

 2. Use a requests library like axios
 3. Use a VSCode extension

 It seems that options 1 and 3 are moreso meant for testing rather than any programmatic use, so we're left with one option!
 Axios is a promise-based[^3] HTTP requests library that abstracts away many of the tedious details involved with making HTTP requests.
 Rather than tell you what it can do, let's just jump in and show an example of a function that utilizes it.
-Going off of our feed motivation from before, let's write a function that invokes the `GET /feed` endpoint from our backend.
+Going off of our feed motivation from before, let's write a function that invokes the `GET /feed` endpoint from our backend and add it to our React app.
 Make sure you run `yarn add axios` in your frontend project.
+To test it out, start your backend in another terminal.

 ```js
 import axios from 'axios';